ys-zhang/obsidian-vault-research/Compiler/Program Analysis/Dataflow Analysis.md

 Side-effect of mutating global variables can be handled by treating these global variable as both input and output of the function.

-## interprocedural control flow graph

-This is much like _function inlining_, we inline the function's local CFG to the whole program CFG.

 ## Context Sensitive Analysis

-> Context-sensitive analysis analyses a function either multiple times, or parametrically, so that _the analysis results returned to different call sites reflect the different analysis results passed in at those call sites_.
+> **Context-sensitive analysis** analyses a function either multiple times, or parametrically, so that _the analysis results returned to different call sites reflect the different analysis results passed in at those call sites_.

+>[!remark]
+>This is much like _function inlining_, we inline the function's local CFG to the whole program CFG.
+However, inlining do **not** support _recursive functions_